rastersize/rastersize.github.com/source/_posts/2011-12-17-convert-between-xpc-objects-and-objective-c.markdown

 The project is licensed under the "Simplified BSD license" (2-clause), for the exact terms please see the [LICENSE file](https://github.com/rastersize/ObjectToXPC/blob/master/LICENSE) in the repository.

 ## Bugs and Other Reports ##
-Please file any bug reports in the [issue tracker for ObjectToXPC](https://github.com/rastersize/ObjectToXPC/issues) on GitHub or event better fix it and then send me a pull request, also on GitHub.
+Please file any bug reports in the [issue tracker for ObjectToXPC](https://github.com/rastersize/ObjectToXPC/issues) on GitHub or even better fix it and then send me a pull request, also via GitHub.

 Have you created an application which use any of my [open source projects](https://github.com/rastersize) (including ObjectToXPC)?
 Please tell me about it.
 Not because you have to but because I would love to know!
 My [contact details](/about) are available on [my about page](/about).